liuxin0824/liuxin0824.github.io/index.md

 ## Welcome to Xin Liu's homepage

-I am a junior student from Shandong University(SDU),majoring in computer science.
+Hello, this is Xin Liu (刘鑫).
+He is currently a junior student from the Taishan Honors College, Shandong University, majoring in computer science.
+He is also a research assistent with the iLearn Lab, School of Computer Science and Technology, Shandong University (Tsingtao campus), and the research interest is deep learning and information retrieval.
+He really loves music and is good at vocal and piano.

-### introduction
+###

 name: Xin Liu
   姓名：刘鑫